maximelehericy/nextcloud-docker-test-env/apps/nextcloud/standard/README.md

 done
 ```

+# Access your Nextcloud instance

+You can access your Nextcloud instance using the `admin:admin` credentials, as defined [here](nextcloud.yml#L48)

 # Launching several Nextcloud instance in parallel

 Simply run the `docker compose -p projectName [...] up -d` command as many times as you want, each time with changing the `projectName`.